swipswaps/smartcontract-lottery/README.md

 [Read more to find extra information](https://docs.chain.link/docs/chainlink-automation/compatible-contracts/)

 Go to [automation.chain.link](https://automation.chain.link/) and register a new upkeep.
-Choose `Custom logic` as your trigger mechanism for automation and insert your `contract address`.
+Choose `Custom logic` as the trigger mechanism for the upkeep and insert your `contract address`.
 Your UI will look something like this once completed:

 <div align = "center">
     <img src="/images/CapturaKeepers.JPG">